Joseph-Aignan Sigaud de Lafond

-Joseph-Aignan Sigaud de Lafond (5 January 1730, Bourges – 26 January 1810, Bourges) was a French obstetrician.
+Joseph-Aignan Sigaud de Lafond (5 January 1730, Bourges – 26 January 1810, Bourges) was a French experimental physicist, chemist, obstetrician, professor, and author.

-While pursuing a medical career as an obstetrician, he was one of the most faithful attendants of the lectures by the abbot Jean-Antoine Nollet (1700–1770), whom he succeeded, in 1760, in the chair of experimental physics at the Collège Louis le Grand in Paris.
+He originally planned to be a Jesuit priest, but decided to study to become a physician instead.
+While pursuing a medical career as an obstetrician, he became one of the most dedicated attendants of the lectures by the abbot Jean-Antoine Nollet (1700–1770).
+In 1760, he succeeded Nollet to the chair of experimental physics at the Collège Louis le Grand in Paris.
 In 1795, he became a professor of physics and chemistry at the École Centrale.
 His treatise Description et usage d'un cabinet de physique (Paris, 1775) is a compendium of the experimental physics of his time.
 He was a student of Jean Antoine Nollet.

+Writings

+He was a prolific author, writing treatises on experimental physics, particularly those dealing with electricity, alongside almanacs and works on religion.